INFORMATION LETTER FOR THE FIRST DAY OF SCHOOL - 6 January 2020

 learn.
 Use positive reinforcement, even if the attempt is not successful.
 This is how they learn not to

-give up and try again.
+give up and develop the will to try again.

 PROGRESS REPORTS AND PORTFOLIOS